Happily Ever-After Journey! So it begins! How to Plan an Engagement Party.

 Now to get on to planning your engagement party!
 This does not have to be an elaborate party.
 As a matter of fact, engagement parties are great parties to mingle with each other’s families that you might not have a chance to get to know closely.

-We’ve rounded up 11 tips for you to easily plan your engagement party!
+We’ve rounded up 11 tips for you to plan your engagement party easily!

 1. Decide on the organizer